dariaki1/sportradar/README.md

 ## Getting Started
 Live Football World Cup Scoreboard library helps you to easily access all the ongoing matches and their scores.
+In scope of this library "game" and "match" are interchangeable terms for a contest between two sides.

 ## Installation
 Maven tool is used for building.